SBangarh/AB_cookie_cats/README.md

     - Ha: There is a difference between the gate_30 and gate_40 versions and the number of users who log on seven day after downloading
     - Test: Chi-square

+After hypothesis testing, I attempted to create a model that could predict bots using the limited data I had.

 ## Results
+- It appears that the gate_30 group is better at retaining users over a longer time period (seven days) than the gate_40 group.
+- There was no statistically significant difference in the short term retention (one day) for gate_30 and gate_40.
+Users in both groups logged into the app one day after downloading at approximately the same frequency
+- There was a statistically significant difference for the average game rounds per gate as well.
+Gate 30 users tended to play more games on average than gate 40 users.

+In sum, the gate_30 version was better at retaining users/players long term better than the gate_40 version.